ecomp-shONgit/text-decomtrans/README.md

 4. Shallow neighbourhood representation

 # EXAMPLES
-To get a notion of what the software is good for an how to use it visit this page:
+To get a notion of what the software is good for and how to use it visit this page:

 http://ecomparatio.net/~khk/NORM-DECOMP-DIST/zerl.html